Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

 are available for collections, objects, bones, modifiers and constraints.

 By default only the temporary viewport visibility is enabled.
-The other options can be enabled in the *Restriction Toggles* option in the Outliner filter.
+The other options can be enabled in the *Restriction Toggles* option in the Outliner `filter`_.

 - Holding :kbd:`Shift` sets or unsets the value to all its child collections or objects.
 - Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.